Primordial gravitational waves and curvature perturbations induced energy density perturbation: Introduction

 \section{Introduction}

-The cosmological perturbations are originated from the quantum fluctuations during inflation, they can affect many cosmological observations after they re-entering into the Hubble horizon \cite{Planck:2018vyg}.
-Moreover, these cosmological perturbations will inevitably induce higher order perturbations, and the induced higher order perturbations can also affect the evolutions of the universe.
+The cosmological perturbations which are originated from the quantum fluctuations during inflation will inevitably induce higher order perturbations.
+These induced higher order perturbations can also affect the evolutions of the universe \cite{Planck:2018vyg}.